ajshedivy/my-vector-db/docs/README.md

 ## Vector Indexes

-The Vector Database supports multiple index types, each optimized for different use cases and performance characteristics.
+`my-vector-db` supports multiple index types, each optimized for different use cases and performance characteristics.
 Understanding the available indexes and their configuration options is crucial for optimal performance.

 ### Index Types